DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claims 1 and 14-17, Bullen discloses a solar cell comprising:
+Regarding claims 1 and 14-17, Kato et al. discloses a solar cell comprising:

 Horiuchi et al. discloses a perovskite-based comprising a first electrode (2a), a photoelectric conversion layer (3-6), and a second electrode (7a) in this order (see figs. 1-5).

-It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to have used the perovskite-based photoelectric conversion element comprising a first electrode, a photoelectric conversion layer, and a second electrode in this order as taught by Horiuchi et al., because Bullen explicitly suggests a perovskite-based solar cell and Horiuchi et al. teaches such perovskite-based solar cell is advantageous in terms of improvement of safety and inhibition of production cost ([0003] of Horiuchi et al.
+It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to modify the solar cell of Kato et al. by using perovskite compound as the active layer as taught by Horiuchi et al., because Horiuchi et al. teaches such perovskite-based solar cell is advantageous in terms of improvement of safety and inhibition of production cost ([0003] of Horiuchi et al.

-Regarding claim 8, modified Bullen discloses a solar cell as in claim 1 above, wherein Kato et al. discloses the first sealing portion (12/13) comprising a first layer (12) in contact with said all other surfaces of the photoelectric conversion element (2-6, see fig. 3) and a second layer (13) disposed on the first layer (see fig. 3 of Kato et al.).
+Regarding claim 8, modified Kato et al. discloses a solar cell as in claim 1 above, wherein Kato et al. discloses the first sealing portion (12/13) comprising a first layer (12) in contact with a surface of the photoelectric conversion element (2-6) that is covered an in contact with the first sealing portion (12/13) and a second layer (13) disposed on the first layer (see fig. 3 of Kato et al.).

 Regarding claim 19, modified Bullen discloses a solar cell as in claim 1 above, and teaches including a filler (see top encapsulant 202 layer) between the exterior body (or 201) and the photoelectric conversion element (204, see fig. 2A).